 Summer Research Education Experience Program (R25 Clinical Trial Not Allowed)

-A list of program contacts is available on the program website.
+A list of program contacts by research area is available on the program website.

 The Summer Research Education Experience Program (R25 Clinical Trial Not Allowed) provides grants for research education activities in the mission areas of the National Institutes of Health.
 The over-arching goal of the program is to support educational activities for high school, undergraduate, and graduate students that complement and/or enhance the training of a workforce to meet the nation's biomedical, behavioral, and clinical research needs.